-At Caesar & Bender, LLP, we have decades of experience helping clients throughout the Chicago area with all divorce matters, including financial matters such as division of property, analyzing high assets and issues related to support.
+At Caesar & Bender, LLP, we have decades of experience helping clients throughout the Chicagoland area with all divorce matters, including financial matters such as division of property, analyzing high assets and issues related to financial support.

 How Does The Court Determine If Maintenance Is Necessary?